arananet/Unamiga_A500_multicore/cores/minimig/readme.md

-This folder contains the JIC (for non multicore boards) and the UA2 file for the (multicore support).
+This folder contains the JIC (for non multicore boards) and the UA2 file for the (multicore support) of the MINIMIG (Amiga) core.